The blue container ship HMM Algeciras on the Elbe in Hamburg seen from the water with a tugboat in the foreground and harbour cranes in the background

 Our flexible sediment management comprises three important areas of work:

-<p>Remediation: In order to further improve the sediment quality and thus expand the possibilities for resource-conserving handling of dredged material, we are committed to remediating the sources of pollution on the upper Elbe.
-At the same time, we have been relieving the Elbe and North Sea of large quantities of pollutants, most of which do not originate in Hamburg, for almost 30 years through our removal, treatment and disposal of contaminated used sediments on land.
+Remediation: In order to further improve the sediment quality and thus expand the possibilities for resource-conserving handling of dredged material, we are committed to the remediation of pollutant sources on the upper Elbe.
+At the same time, for almost 30 years we have been relieving the Elbe and North Sea of pollutants that predominantly do not originate in Hamburg by extracting, treating and disposing of contaminated used sediments on land on a large scale.

-<p>Our overall strategy shows how all three areas of work interact and what else is needed to keep the port permanently at depth.
+Our overall strategy shows how all three areas of work interact and what else is needed to keep the harbour at depth in the long term.

 Acting flexibly in a changing environment

-In order to fulfill our tasks for the international seaport of Hamburg well under water, we have to react very flexibly and with foresight to the constantly changing boundary conditions such as currents, tides, discharge volumes or nautical requirements with our sediment management.
+In order to fulfil our tasks for the international seaport of Hamburg well under water, we have to react very flexibly and with foresight to the constantly changing boundary conditions such as currents, tides, discharge volumes or nautical requirements with our sediment management.
 This is why we have developed a flexible management system for water depth maintenance, which sets out the guidelines for our actions.
-There are three fundamental goals that are permanent: the greatest possible reduction in the amount of sediment that we have to dredge in Hamburg every year (volume reduction), responsible use of our taxpayers' money (cost efficiency) and a good and legally compliant balance between economic use and conservation of the natural environment (environmental protection).
+There are three fundamental objectives that are permanent: the greatest possible reduction in the amount of sediment that we have to dredge in Hamburg every year (volume reduction), responsible use of our taxpayers' money (cost efficiency) and a good and legally compliant balance between economic utilisation and preservation of the natural environment (environmental protection).

 FAQ on infrastructure and shipping traffic in the Port of Hamburg